By

 It’s also important that employees are required to sign off that they have received it and understand it.

 Additionally, it would warrant some sort of disciplinary action to be taken against the offending employee.
 It is always a good idea to enlist the input of your employees in developing your action plan.
-When they have some ownership in the plan they will have confidence that it is a good plan and worthy of following for their safety.

 Let us know what you think...